1001 Games

 - Interactions: Left click to break blocks or attack, right click to place blocks or use items.

-- Inventory & Menus: E to open inventory, number keys to select hotbar slots, F to swap hands.
+- Inventory: E to open inventory, number keys to select hotbar slots, F to swap hands.

 Mobile & Touch

-- Touch controls: On-screen joystick for movement, tap gestures to interact and place blocks.
+- Touch controls: On-screen joystick for movement, tap to interact and place blocks.

 Tips